 Kunerth's Algorithm for Modular Square Roots: A Forgotten Method

-Adolf Kunerth’s algorithm for computing modular square roots and solving general quadratic Diophantine equations represent conceptually distinct approaches from modern methods like Tonelli-Shanks, transforming discrete modular arithmetic problems into Diophantine equations seeking integer points on parabolic curves; despite Wikipedia’s 2024 deletion citing non-notability and incomprehensibility based solely on the Dickson’s summary, the algorithms merit preservation as the only known methods avoiding direct factorization through coefficient based descent rather than group theoretic properties.
+Adolf Kunerth’s algorithm for computing modular square roots and solving general quadratic Diophantine equations transforms discrete modular arithmetic problems into Diophantine equations seeking integer points on parabolic curves; despite Wikipedia’s 2025 deletion citing non-notability and incomprehensibility based solely on Dickson’s summary, the algorithm merits preservation as the only known method avoiding direct factorization through coefficient based descent rather than group theoretic properties.

 Read More